openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 ## Deployed Components

-### OpenZiti Controller
+### Controller

-The OpenZiti Controller is the central function of the OpenZiti Network.
-The OpenZiti Controller provides the configuration plane.
-It is responsible for configuring OpenZiti services as well as being the central point for managing the identities used by users, devices and the nodes making up the OpenZiti Network.
+The controller is the central function of the network.
+The controller provides the configuration plane.
+It is responsible for configuring services as well as being the central point for managing the identities used by users, devices and the nodes making up the network.
-Lastly but critically, the OpenZiti Controller is responsible for authentication and authorization for every connection in the OpenZiti Network.
+Lastly but critically, the controller is responsible for authentication and authorization for every connection in the network.

-The OpenZiti Controller must be configured with [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure)
-(PKI).
-The configured PKI is used to create secure, mutually- authenticated TLS (mTLS) network connections between any two pieces of the OpenZiti Network.
-The OpenZiti Controller does not provide its own PKI but for the OpenZiti Controller to sign a certificate signing request (CSR) the OpenZiti Controller will need to be configured with a key and certificate used for signing.
-The OpenZiti CLI can generate a PKI.
+The controller must be configured with [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) (PKI).
+The configured PKI is used to create secure, mutually- authenticated TLS (mTLS) network connections between any two pieces of the network.
+The controller does not provide its own PKI but for the controller to sign a certificate signing request (CSR) the controller will need to be configured with a key and certificate used for signing.
+The `ziti pki` command can generate a PKI.

-The OpenZiti Controller also supports using a third-party PKI should the operator of the OpenZiti Network have an existing PKI they wish to reuse.
-Utilizing a third-party CA pushes the burden of obtaining and distributing properly signed certificates to the operator of the OpenZiti Network but for sophisticated customers this might make overall management of the network easier.
+The controller also supports using a third-party PKI should the operator of the network have an existing PKI they wish to reuse.
+Utilizing a third-party CA pushes the burden of obtaining and distributing properly signed certificates to the operator of the network but for sophisticated customers this might make overall management of the network easier.

-The OpenZiti Controller uses a local database based on [bbolt](https://github.com/etcd-io/bbolt) to store the information needed to manage the network.
+The controller uses a local database based on [bbolt](https://github.com/etcd-io/bbolt) to store the information needed to manage the network.

 The controller's TLS server employs SNI to select the correct certificate for presentation when there are multiple certificates.
 Ziti clients use ALPN to negotiate a connection to the control plane (`ziti-ctrl`) or the REST APIs (`h2`, `http/1.1`).

 [Controller Deployment Guide](/guides/deployments/10-linux/10-controller/10-deploy.mdx)

-### OpenZiti Router
+### Router

-OpenZiti Routers are the fundamental building blocks of the OpenZiti Network.
-These routers are responsible for securely and reliably delivering traffic from one OpenZiti Network node to the destination.
+Routers are the fundamental building blocks of the network.
+These routers are responsible for securely and reliably delivering traffic from one network node to the destination.

 Ziti Routers are linked together to form a mesh network.
 This mesh is constantly being monitored for latency and the fastest paths are